uditkarode/FastNews/README.md

 # FastNews
-### A very simple app intended to serve as a demo for learners struggling with http requests, coroutines, view binding, or recyclerviews.
+### A very simple app intended to serve as a demo for learners struggling with http requests, coroutines, view binding, json parsing, or recyclerviews.

 ![screenshot](images/fastnews.jpg)